conservatives and their

 The SPLC identified 13 organizations as anti-LGBT hate groups.
 These include three very prominent evangelical Christian groups: the American Family Association, Family Research Council, and the Traditional Values Coalition.
 1

 It is important to realize that many religious conservatives are not opposed to equal rights for the LGBT community out of animus or hatred.
-It is largely based on a real concern for LGBT's eternal destiny.
+It is largely based on a real concern for LGBT's eternal destiny after death.
 Many, perhaps most, Christian conservatives believe that people who are sexually active with members of the same sex will automatically spend eternity in the torture chambers of Hell without any hope of relief from the pain and abuse.

 Homosexuality was not a major focus of concern for conservative Christians until long after the Stonewall riots.
 Those disturbances started on the evening of 1969-JUN-27.
 Patrons of the Stonewall Inn -- a LGBT bar in Greenwich Village -- were being attacked by police in one of their routine raids.
 However, this time, the patrons decided to fight back.
 The battle lasted three days!
 This event is generally regarded as the trigger that started the drive for equal rights -- including the right to marry -- by the LGBT community.
 2